boaz23/os-xv6/README.md

 **NOTE:** There was a 4th assignment, about the file system, but it was optional and we chose not to do it.

 ### [assignment-1](../../tree/assignment-1): System calls and process management
-- Implementing various process scheduling policies, changing the  time quantum
+- Implementing various process scheduling policies and changing the  time quantum
 - Storing and tracking several performance statistics for each process
 - Adding a system call for tracing other system calls
 - Adding a *PATH* environment variable